 - Encourage collaborations among members of different centers and between the CMCRC and outside investigators (although research collaborations with existing centers are not required)

 - Allow maximum flexibility for the advancement of exciting high-risk, high-reward projects

-Principal Investigators of pilot projects previously funded through the CMCRC program are now eligible to apply with new projects (not for continuation of prior funding).
+Principal Investigators of pilot projects funded through the CMCRC program since 2021 are not eligible as PIs of new projects, but may be included as collaborators.
 Junior investigators are especially encouraged to apply.
 Pilot projects must be within the scope of the original CMCRC request for applications (RFA) (https://grants.nih.gov/grants/guide/rfa-files/rfa-ai-19-012.html).

 1. Face Page (Indicate if PI is an Early Career Investigator within 10 years of degree)

 2. Abstract (30 lines)

 3. Specific Aims and Milestones (1 page max.)

 4. Research Plan: Background/Preliminary Results, Research Design and Methods (3 pages max.)

 5. References Cited

 6. Detailed budget for year 1 (may use NIH format)